Skip to main content

 Proposal Status Guide

-In Review: a XIP that is being reviewed by the Infinex Council.
+• In Review: being reviewed by the Infinex Council

-Vote in Progress: a XIP currently being voted on by the council.
+• Vote in Progress: being voted on by the council

 XIPs